Introduction

 The withdrawal process becomes effective immediately after the period allowed for schedule changes.
 Registered students wishing to withdraw from a course must do so on or prior to the date that corresponds to 80 percent completion of the course.
 The withdraw date is published on the schedule.
 Students who complete this transaction will receive the designation of "W" for the course.
 To complete the withdrawal procedure, students will log in to Dragon Zone, navigate to their course schedule, locate the course they wish to withdraw from, and click the Withdraw button.
 Students are officially withdrawn immediately.

-The U.S. Department of Education requires that colleges monitor the academic progress of Federal Financial Aid recipients to ensure that only those students demonstrating satisfactory academic progress towards the completion of their educational programs continue to receive financial aid.
+The U.S. Department of Education requires that colleges monitor the academic progress of federal financial aid recipients to ensure that only those students demonstrating satisfactory academic progress towards the completion of their educational programs continue to receive financial aid.
 Hutchinson Community College’s Satisfactory Academic Progress Policy monitors student progress in three areas: completion rate, GPA, and maximum time frame.
-Students receiving any Federal Financial Aid including Pell Grants, Supplemental Educational Opportunity Grants, Work Study, Direct Loans, and/or any other Federal or state aid must meet the following standards:
+Students receiving any federal financial aid including Pell Grants, Supplemental Educational Opportunity Grants, Work Study, Direct Loans, and/or any other federal or state aid must meet the following standards:

 Each requirement is discussed in greater detail below.

-Satisfactory Academic Progress is measured at the end of each semester and the student will be notified if they are not in compliance with the policy at that time.
+Satisfactory academic progress is measured at the end of each semester and the student will be notified if they are not in compliance with the policy at that time.

 Attempted hours include any course the student remained enrolled in past the refund period.
 Earned hours include any hours for which the student earned an A, B, C, D, P, or CR.
 Failures, withdrawals, audits, and incompletes are considered as attempted hours, but not earned hours.
 Failing grades in pass/fail courses are considered attempted, but not earned.
 Repeated and remedial courses are included in the calculation of attempted and earned hours.

-Cumulative GPA
+CUMULATIVE GPA

 Transfer Hours

-Warning
+Financial Aid Warning

 Reinstatement